-Here are the need-to-know basics about cannabis including terminology, compounds, terpenes, function and methods of administration, and the medical benefits of cannabis.
+Here are the need-to-know basics about cannabis 101 including terminology, compounds, terpenes, function, methods of administration, and the medical benefits of cannabis.

 Hemp -A common name for the cannabis plant.
 This term is typically associated with its industrial use and non-psychoactive products, such as fiber, clothing, paper, seed, food, and oil that is absent of impairing effects.